Self-hosted Sonatype Nexus repository OSS

 • Cleanup docker repos part 2: Docker - Delete unused manifests and images

-Upload custom stuff
+Upload custom packages/images

 Docker images